 The numbers don’t lie in this case.
 Social media has a major and significant impact on relationships and divorce litigation.
-To successfully use social media proof in a divorce case, a lawyer must understand the consequences of such evidence and the existing law supporting it.
+To successfully use social media proof in a divorce case, a lawyer such as OH Parsons must understand the consequences of such evidence and the existing law supporting it.

 As per one publication, a spouse’s social media posts are probative in the United States throughout divorce proceedings if they are not obtained illegally.
 A few clients may find it comforting to know that an opposing attorney or an estranged spouse or partner is not permitted by law to open false accounts to “Friend” them.

 They may try to obtain specific pictures or posts on their Facebook or Instagram profiles to use as incriminating evidence in court, but it will be rejected.
 Similarly, spouses are not legally permitted to obtain those identical posts through hacking or other devious means.